Council Fire

 The Taxonomy of Greenwashing

 Vague claims remain the most common form.
-Terms like "eco-friendly," "natural," "green," "clean," and "sustainable" appear on products and in corporate communications without specific definitions, measurements, or evidence.
-These claims exploit consumer desire to make responsible choices while providing no verifiable substance.
+Terms like "eco-friendly," "natural," "green," and "sustainable" appear everywhere without specific definitions or evidence.
+The EU's September 2026 ban on unsubstantiated generic claims will force a fundamental rethink of consumer marketing in Europe.

-Hidden trade-offs present a narrow environmental benefit while ignoring the bigger picture.
-A product might be marketed as "made from recycled materials" while its manufacturing process is energy-intensive and highly polluting.
-An electric vehicle manufacturer might emphasize zero tailpipe emissions while sourcing batteries from supply chains with significant human rights and environmental concerns.
+Hidden trade-offs present a narrow benefit while ignoring the bigger picture.
+A product marketed as "made from recycled materials" whose manufacturing process is energy-intensive and polluting.
+An electric vehicle company emphasizing zero tailpipe emissions while sourcing batteries from supply chains with severe environmental and labor concerns.

-Substantiation before communication.
-Every environmental claim should be backed by specific data, methodology, and evidence before it's published.
+Substantiate before you communicate.
+Every environmental claim should be backed by specific data, methodology, and evidence before it goes public.
 This requires coordination between sustainability, legal, marketing, and communications teams.

-Specificity and context.
-Replace vague claims with specific, measurable ones.
-Instead of "eco-friendly packaging," say "packaging made from 80% post-consumer recycled content, reducing virgin plastic use by X tons annually."
-Provide context for what the claim means in absolute terms, not just relative improvements.
+Be specific.
+Replace "eco-friendly packaging" with "packaging made from 80% post-consumer recycled content, reducing virgin plastic use by X tons annually."
+Provide absolute numbers, not just percentages.

 Council Fire's Perspective

-We take greenwashing seriously because it undermines the work of every organization genuinely investing in sustainability.
+We take greenwashing seriously because it undermines every organization genuinely investing in sustainability.
 When a competitor makes unsubstantiated claims, it devalues the real investments our clients are making.
 When an ESG fund misrepresents its holdings, it erodes trust in sustainable finance.
-When a company sets a net-zero target without a transition plan, it gives cover to inaction.

-Our approach is straightforward: help clients build sustainability programs that are substantive enough that their communications can be specific, verified, and honest.
-The best defense against greenwashing accusations is having real performance to talk about.
+Our approach: help clients build sustainability programs substantive enough that their communications can be specific, verified, and honest.
+The best defense against greenwashing accusations is having real performance to report.

-Council Fire helps organizations audit their environmental claims for accuracy and regulatory compliance, develop substantiation processes for sustainability marketing, build credible transition plans that support ambitious but honest target-setting, and prepare for emerging green claims regulations.
+Council Fire helps organizations audit their environmental claims, build substantiation processes for sustainability marketing, develop credible transition plans, and prepare for the tightening regulatory environment.
 We'd rather help you communicate less and deliver more than the reverse.

 Greenwashing — sustainability in practice